Please screenshot this page and send it to info@mim-essay.com

 In contrast, CAT's quant section emphasizes speed and accuracy in arithmetic, algebra, geometry, number theory, and modern mathematics.
 Both demand a solid grasp of mathematical concepts but differ in their focus and approach, making effective preparation vital for success.

 Reading comprehension is employed in each assessment, but the structure is entirely different.
-The CAT asks applicants to answer questions based on the comprehension offered, but the GRE may need candidates to pick a text from a passage to answer the questions.
+In GRE vs CAT, the CAT asks applicants to answer questions based on the comprehension offered, but the GRE may need candidates to pick a text from a passage to answer the questions.

 Section GRE Verbal Reasoning CAT Verbal Ability & Reading Comprehension